benmesander/rvint/README.md

 # rvint

-Integer-based mathematical subroutines which implement RISC-V M extension functionality on I, and Zmmul instruction sets.
+Integer-based mathematical subroutines which implement RISC-V M and B extension functionality on I, and Zmmul instruction sets.
 If there is interest, I could support other instruction sets such as E.

-Currently signed and unsigned 32 or 64 bit division routines are provided for RV32I, RV64I, and similar instruction sets.

 ## Division